 Spain is completely transformed during Easter week.
 Everybody, everywhere, turns out to experience one of Spain's most traditional events to the full.
-Don't miss the chance to come to Spain at this time of year: you'll be able to share some very special moments in an atmosphere unlike anything you've ever known.
+Do not miss the chance to travel to Spain at this time.
+Very special moments and a totally different atmosphere await you.

-There are many different ways to discover Spain: enjoying its coast and beaches, following a route around its various monuments, exploring the countryside, playing sports like golf...
+There are many ways to discover Spain: enjoying the coast and beaches, following a route taking in different monuments, exploring the countryside, playing sports like golf...
 However, if you've never visited Spain during Easter week, then you simply have to come.
 And even if you already know this famous fiesta, it's well worth making another trip, as each region of Spain has its own way of celebrating the event.